jhmaster2000/esmultiloader/README.md

 # ESMultiloader
-> Node.js ESM loader for chaining multiple custom ESM loaders.
+> Node.js ESM loader for chaining multiple custom loaders.

 - Zero dependencies
 - No configuration required, but configurable if needed